"Right to Work" States

 The National Labor Relations Act (the Act) allows employers and unions to enter into "union security" clauses that require, as a condition of employment, employees to become members in good standing of the union.

-There are 24 states with right to work laws.
+There are 25 states with right to work laws.
 In these states, employees cannot be required to become a member of a union as a condition of employment or pay dues to a union.
 On July 1, 2016, West Virginia will also become a "right to work" law became effective.
 However, a court recently granted a preliminary injunction and temporarily suspended the new law.